Should You Customize Your Resume for Every Job Application?

 You might not always think about it, but your resume — just like your cover letter — deserves a little fine-tuning for every job you chase.

 Sending the same resume to 20 companies screams “copy-paste.”
-Recruiters notice immediately when a candidate hasn’t bothered to personalize.
+Recruiters can tell immediately when a candidate hasn’t made the effort to personalize.

 The Hidden Gatekeeper: ATS Scanners

-Before a human ever reads your resume, it usually passes through an Applicant Tracking System (ATS) — an AI filter designed to detect the right keywords from the job ad.
+Before a human ever reads your resume, it passes through an Applicant Tracking System (ATS) — an AI filter that scans for the right keywords from the job ad.

-If your resume doesn’t include those words, it can be automatically rejected — even if you’re qualified.
-That’s why inserting the right keywords (skills, tools, job titles, certifications) is absolutely essential.
+If your resume doesn’t contain those words, it can be automatically rejected — even if you’re perfectly qualified.

-And if you don’t want to spend hours rewriting for every application, SuperCandidate does it for you.
-Our SuperMatch feature automatically adapts your resume to each job posting — analyzing the ad, extracting the keywords, and generating a perfectly optimized version in seconds.
+And if you don’t want to spend hours rewriting every time, tools like SuperCandidate’s SuperMatch can do it for you — analyzing the job ad, extracting keywords, and optimizing your résumé automatically.

-How to Tailor Your Resume Like a Pro
+How to Customize Your Resume Like a Pro

 Start With a Personalized Hook

-Recruiters skim hundreds of resumes.
+Recruiters skim hundreds of resumes daily.
 Your intro is your one shot to grab attention.

-The exact job title (copy-paste it from the ad)
+The exact job title (copy it word-for-word from the ad)

 Key relevant skills

-Keep it to 2–3 lines max — think of it as your “elevator pitch.”
+Keep it short — 2–3 lines max.
+Think of it as your elevator pitch.

 Highlight the Right Experience

-If you’re applying to a startup, expand on your agility and multi-tasking.
+If you’re applying to a startup, highlight adaptability, speed, and impact.

-If it’s a corporate setting, emphasize precision, structure, and cross-department collaboration.
+If it’s a corporate role, emphasize structure, process, and collaboration.

 Use Extracurriculars to Show Personality